2021 Morocco–Spain border incident: International

-From Brussels, the president of the European Commission, Ursula von der Leyen, expressed solidarity with Spain and called for consensus to produce a new Pact on Migration; For her part, the European Commissioner for Home Affairs, Ylva Johansson, warned the Government of Morocco that "Spanish borders are European borders".
-Other high officials of the European Union also expressed their opinions: Charles Michel, President of the European Council, David Sassoli, President of the European Parliament, and Margaritis Schinás, European Commissioner.
+The president of the European Commission, Ursula von der Leyen, expressed solidarity with Spain and called for consensus to produce a new pact on migration.
+The European Commissioner for Home Affairs, Ylva Johansson, stated that "Spanish borders are European borders".
+Charles Michel, President of the European Council, David Sassoli, President of the European Parliament, and European Commissioner Margaritis Schinas also responded to the incident.

 The former vice president of the Italian council of ministers and leader of the far-right Lega Nord party, Matteo Salvini, applauded the action of the Spanish government on the border with Ceuta in a tweet that said in Italian: "Spain, with a leftist government, will send the army to the border to block the entry of illegal immigrants".